Martyn Pig: Chapter 3: Friday

 Alex and Martyn drag the body up the stairs.
 Over tea they have a discussion about right and wrong.
 Martyn considers the silence of intimacy.
-They apply make-up to Martyn’s dad and record snores so that Aunty Jean will be convinced that he’s still alive.
+They apply make-up to Martyn's dad and record snores so that Aunty Jean will be convinced that he is still alive.
 Soon after this, Alex is sick and is a little embarrassed by this.
-There is a tense build-up to the arrival of Aunty Jean.
+There is a tense build-up to the arrival of Jean.
 Martin spins her a story about his dad being ill and the stench being due to sewage work going on outside.
 Martyn had forgotten to take the coins off the eyelids – so he does that before she sees.
 He says to her that it might be contagious as the tape begins to wind down.
 Luckily, she is fooled, and they go downstairs for a cup of tea.
 She tells Martyn that his father was always trouble and drank even when he was young.
 Martyn considers the influence of genes – nature vs nurture.
-Before she goes, Aunty Jean decides to go to the bathroom, which makes Martyn very tense because he knows that Alex is in there.
-However, she doesn’t see her because Alex hides behind the shower curtain.
+Before she goes, Jean decides to go to the bathroom, which makes Martyn very tense because he knows that Alex is in there.
+However, she does not see her because Alex hides behind the shower curtain.

 Chapter 4: Saturday

 Martyn gets the bus to the beach, which he likes in winter.
 He likes to return to nature.
 In the snow, his mind begins to wander: he thinks of Alex and then his dad running in the snow.
 At a bus stop in a deserted village, he gets a bus home.
 He then unwinds by taking a bath.
-Alex calls as Martyn’s bath towel embarrassingly falls off him.
+Alex calls as Martyn's bath towel embarrassingly falls off him.
 She has brought surgical masks.
 They put the body into a sleeping bag and drag it down the stairs.
 Eventually, they manage to get the body into the car.
 They drive off into the darkness and the snow, getting stuck on backroads.
 Martyn fantasises about escaping his current life and thinks of being under sunny skies by Christmas Day.
 They find the quarry and weigh down the body with rocks.
 They drive away safely.
 Martyn takes the opportunity to ask Alex about her relationship with Dean.
 She gets a little upset but assures him that she now hates Dean.
-They both agree that he won’t be getting the money.
+They both agree that he will not be getting the money.